draperlaboratory/cbat_tools/wp/plugin/design_decisions.md

 - We do not correctly handle calls: no effort is made to correctly update the variables modified by the call, in particular we assume nothing was modified.

+- Loop invariants are not computed, we unroll the loops a set number of times (default 5, but user-configurable).
+See the relevant section.

+## Loop Unrolling ##

+It is not entirely obvious how to unroll loops in an unstructured language.
+Our strategy for unrolling loops is the following:

+    1. Identify exits:
+       We find post-dominators of strongly connected components, failing if more than one is found (for now).
+    2. Compute preconditions for loop body:
+       Taking the precondition for the exit node (or a trivial one if there are no exit nodes), we compute the precondition of targets of back edges, going through them n times if we unfold n times.

+We use the environment hooks to implement this loop unfolding mechanism, which makes it easy to swap out different implementations (e.g. assuming that the loop executes *exactly* n times, or excluding more than n iterations).